Police Investigating After Woman Killed The Day Before Her Birthday

 Police say they are still actively speaking with neighbors in the area to see if they saw anyone suspicious prior to discovering the body.

-Linda James spent time with Testerman while she volunteered at a local senior center.
+James spent time with Testerman while she volunteered at a local senior center.

 “You couldn’t ask for a harder worker for someone who wasn’t part of the senior center officially.
 She’s just a really good girl, she was a nice person,” James said.